-STATEMENT BY DIRECTORS
+REPORT BY THE DIRECTORS

-The directors are pleased to present their report to the members together with the audited financial statements of Ramco Systems Pte.
-Ltd. ("the Company") for the financial year ended 31 March 2014.
+The directors are pleased to present their report to the members together with the audited financial the directors are pleased to present their report to the members together with the audited financial statements of Ramco Systems Pte.
+Ltd. ("the Company") for the financial year ended 31 March 2015.